Last Updated on

 No need to input your zip code, as it will be automatically generated after you’ve selected your region, province, city/municipality, and barangay.

-Review all details and make any necessary correction.
+Review all details and make any necessary corrections.
 Click the Register button to submit your information to the SSS.
 Your info will then be validated with your SSS records.

 2. Wait for an email reply from the SSS.